-As we discussed in Part Two of A Tale of Two Cottages: The Homes of William and Kate, the pair currently lives in Nottingham Cottage, or ‘Nott Cott’ on the palace grounds.
+As we discussed in Part Two of A Tale of Two Cottages: The Homes of William and Kate, the couple currently lives in Nottingham Cottage, or ‘Nott Cott’ on the palace grounds.
 When it was originally announced that William and Kate would be moving there it was said that they only planned to live there for a couple of years until something larger could be found and prepared.

 Well, we now have more details on their next, more permanent London base.
 An apartment is being renovated at Kensington Palace to accommodate them and their ‘household’ – that is their office and staff.
 A spokesman for St. James’ Palace said, ‘It is expected that the apartment will not be ready for occupation until at least the middle of 2013.”
 The exact apartment that the couple will be moving into is apartment 1A, the old home of Princess Margaret.
 Here is an excellent picture from the Daily Mail: